Rigidity of groups of circle diffeomorphisms and Teichm\"uller spaces: Proofs of theorems

 The assertion is now clear. \end{proof}

-\begin{remark} More generally, the estimate in Proposition \ref{p-est} is still true if $\nu \in \Bel(\D)$ is given by the composition of elements in $\sigma(U^\infty(\delta_0))$.
+\begin{remark} More generally, the estimate in Proposition \ref{p-est} is still valid if $\nu \in \Bel(\D)$ is given by the composition of elements in $\sigma(U^\infty(\delta_0))$.
 In this case, the constant $C_0$ also depends on $\Vert \nu \Vert_\infty$.
 Based on this fact and Lemma \ref{c-y}, Takhtajan and Teo \cite[Theorem 2.13]{TT} proved the inclusion

 in the case of $p=2$.
-This is also true for $p>2$ in general, and moreover, the equality actually holds.
-As we have mentioned before, Proposition \ref{p-est} can be obtained if we replace the assumption on $\nu$ with the condition that it is given by the barycentric extension.
-See Yanagishita \cite[Proposition 5.1]{Yan}. \end{remark}
+This is also true for $p>2$ in general, and in fact, the equality holds by taking the intersection of the right side term with $\beta(T)=\Phi(\Bel(\D))$ (\cite[Theorem 4.1]{Mat7}).
+As we have mentioned before, Proposition \ref{p-est} can be also obtained if we replace the assumption on $\nu$ with the condition that it is given by the barycentric extension.
+See Yanagishita \cite[Proposition 5.1]{Yan}.
+This has been already used in the proof of Theorem \ref{conjugate} $(1) \Rightarrow (3)$. \end{remark}

-Under these preparations, we start the proofs of the theorems here.
+Under this preparation, we start the proofs of the theorems here.